 The idea of giving someone so much power over your finances with a generable durable power of attorney probably seems risky.
 It can be if you don’t name the right the person.
-That’s why it’s so important to choose someone you trust to be your power of attorney.
+That’s why it’s so important to choose someone you trust to be your agent.

-You see, your power of attorney will need to show the actual document to your financial institutions before getting access to any of your accounts.
-Without the document, your POA doesn’t really have any power.
+Your power of attorney will need to show the actual document to your financial institutions before getting access to any of your accounts.
+Without the document, your agent doesn’t really have any power.
 This is something you can point out to your parents if you will be their financial caregiver and they are reluctant to name you power of attorney.
 Tell them they can hang onto the document naming you power of attorney until a point when they actually need your assistance with their finances.

-What could happen if you don’t have a POA
+What could happen if you don’t have a financial power of attorney

 In that case, someone will have to go to court to be legally appointed to make financial decisions for you.
 There are two big problems with this.